Ernest Bramah

-Ernest Bramah (20 March 1868 – 23 June 1942), the pseudonym of Ernest Brammah Smith, was an English author.
+Ernest Brammah Smith (20 March 1868 – 23 June 1942), who wrote under the pseudonym of Ernest Bramah, was an English author.
 He published 21 books and numerous short stories and features.
 His humorous works were often ranked with Jerome K. Jerome and W. W. Jacobs, his detective stories with Conan Doyle, his politico-science fiction with H. G. Wells, and his supernatural stories with Algernon Blackwood.
 George Orwell acknowledged that Bramah's book What Might Have Been influenced his Nineteen Eighty-Four.
 Bramah created the characters Kai Lung and Max Carrados.

 Early career

-Ernest Brammah Smith (the spelling of his middle name on his birth certificate was recorded by the register as 'Brammah', not 'Bramah') was born in Manchester, England in 1868, the son of Charles Clement Smith and Susannah (Brammah) Smith.
+Ernest Brammah Smith (the spelling of his middle name on his birth certificate was recorded by the register as 'Brammah', not 'Bramah') was born in Manchester, England, in 1868, the son of Charles Clement Smith and Susannah (Brammah) Smith.
 Aged 16, he quit Manchester Grammar School, having been near the bottom in each subject.
 He became a farmer, first as a pupil and then in his own right.
 He was assisted financially by his father, who had transformed in a short time from a factory hand to a wealthy man.
 The farming enterprise cost his father £100,000 in modern money, but it was while farming that Bramah began to contribute local vignettes to the Birmingham News.
 Later he wrote a satirical book about his adventures in farming.
 It had few buyers, and was remaindered and pulped, though his father agreed to assist him financially while he made his way in Grub Street as a writer.
 He eventually obtained a position as secretary to Jerome K. Jerome and became editor of one of Jerome's magazines.
 After quitting Jerome, Smith edited other journals for a publishing business that later went bankrupt.